for Veterans and the Public

 If you are pregnant and have hepatitis C, the chance of your baby being infected with hepatitis C is the same whether your baby is born by vaginal delivery or c-section.
 With either method of delivery, the chance is around 5%, which is extremely low.

 Do you need to use birth control methods when you are on a combination treatment of direct acting antivirals and ribavirin?

-Yes!
-Ribavirin can cause severe birth defects, and you or your partner should NOT get pregnant while you are taking it.
+Some patients are prescribed a medication called ribavirin to take with their direct-acting antiviral medication to treat hepatitis C. This medication can cause birth defects, and you or your partner should NOT get pregnant while you are taking it.
 If you are taking ribavirin to treat your hepatitis C, you must use two effective forms of birth control, one for you and one for your partner.
 For example: the man uses a condom, and the woman uses a diaphragm or birth control pill.
 You must continue this type of birth control for six months after your last dose of combination treatment.

 What makes a person more likely to spread the hepatitis C virus to a sexual partner?

 You may be more likely to spread the virus if you